 An external purpose might be:

-The purpose of this policy is to develop strong relationships with the Indigenous communities with whom we engage and do business.
+The purpose of this policy is to develop strong partnerships and relationships with the Indigenous communities with whom we engage and do business.

 A second example could read: